 Reclamation process

 Spot clusters can be reclaimed when Gcore needs the capacity for on-demand workloads or other operational requirements.
-The reclamation process follows a fixed timeline:
+The reclamation process follows a fixed timeline:- An email notification is sent to the account owner.

 - A 24-hour window begins to save data, transfer workloads, and prepare for cluster deletion.